wp-plugins/connections/readme.txt

 = 0.7.3 =
 This is a major update.
 It would be advisable to backup the Connections tables in the database before upgrading.

+= 0.7.3.1 =
+This is a major update.
+It would be advisable to backup the Connections tables in the database before upgrading.